Pedroma34/PeMem/README.md

-Simple, automated, and unfinished program that aims to read and write to memory addresses in a facile way.
+Simple, automated, and unfinished single header that aims to read and write to memory addresses in a facile way.